Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

 \subsubsection{Cluster selection function}

-A key advantage of simulation-based inference is that the selection function should emerge naturally from the forward model rather than being imposed externally.
-In \texttt{Capish}, the probability of detecting a cluster at a given halo mass (the survey completeness) is determined by whether its observed richness exceeds the survey threshold.
-This means the selection function is encoded in the mass-observable relation: a cluster is selected when its scattered richness lands above the detection limit.

-The \figreff{fig:completeness} illustrates this for mass-observable relation parameters matched to DES-Y1 (see \tabreff{tab:default_capish}), showing how completeness varies with halo mass for different richness thresholds and intrinsic scatter values.
-Lower thresholds and smaller scatter both steepen the selection function and push it to lower masses.
-A more realistic mass-richness relation, for example, that from \citet{Salcedo2024sbiDESplanck}, would lead to many more low mass clusters being included within the sample.
-This approach requires a mass-richness relation of sufficient fidelity to capture the true selection.
-The ideal framework would forward model the full pipeline: galaxy catalogue, cluster detection algorithm, and richness assignment.
+To account for the cluster selection function arising from the performance of the cluster finder, the ideal framework would forward model the full pipeline: galaxy catalog, cluster detection algorithm, and richness assignment.
 This is beyond our current scope.
-An alternative approach to implementing completeness independently of the mass--richness relation is presented in Appendix~\ref{app:alternative_completeness}, following the formalism of, e.g., \citet{Rozo2010CLSDSS,Aguena2018completenesspurity,Lesci2022KIDSCL,Lesci2025kidscl,Payerne2025cosmodc2}.

-Additionally, optical surveys suffer from artifacts--- unmasked stellar diffraction spikes, globular clusters misidentified as galaxy overdensities, line-of-sight projections---that inject spurious detections into the catalogue.
+We aim, then, to include cluster finding characteristics in the simulated cluster catalog.
+The first effect in cluster finding is the presence of spurious detection, encoded in the cluster finder purity; optical surveys suffer from artifacts--- unmasked stellar diffraction spikes, globular clusters misidentified as galaxy overdensities, line-of-sight projections---that inject spurious detections into the catalog.
 We therefore include a purity model in \texttt{Capish} to account for these false positives.
-We define the purity $p(\lambda_{\rm obs}, z_{\rm phot})$ as the fraction of detected objects that correspond to genuine clusters.
+We define purity $p(\lambda_{\rm obs}, z_{\rm phot})$ as the fraction of detected objects that correspond to genuine clusters.
 Following \citet{Aguena2018completenesspurity}, we adopt the form

 where $n_{\rm pur}$ and $\lambda_p$ set the shape and scale of the purity function.
 This parameterization ensures purity approaches unity at high richness while allowing significant contamination at low richness, consistent with the behavior of real cluster finders.
-For each richness-redshift bin, we first compute the histogram of true detections $\hat{N}_{\rm true}(\lambda_{k,\rm obs}, z_{l,\rm phot})$, then draw the number of spurious detections from:
+For each richness-redshift bin, we first compute the histogram of true detections $\hat{N}_{\rm true}(\lambda_{k,\rm obs}, z_{l,\rm phot})$, then draw the number of spurious detections from